Mani pulite: Effect on national politics

-Eventually, all four parties in the 1992 government disappeared, at different times in different ways: DC, the PSI, the Italian Socialist Democratic Party, and the Italian Liberal Party.
-The Democratic Party of the Left, the Italian Republican Party and the Italian Social Movement were the only surviving national parties; the Republican Party is the only one that has maintained its name since.

 Cusani trial

-On 20 July 1993, the former Eni president, Gabriele Cagliari, committed suicide in jail.
+On 20 July 1993, the former Eni president Gabriele Cagliari committed suicide in jail.
 His wife later gave back US$3 million of illegal funds.
 Meanwhile, Sergio Cusani faced trial and was accused of crimes connected to Enimont, a joint venture between Eni and another energy company, Montedison.
 The trial was broadcast on national television and was a sort of showcase of the old politics being brought to their responsibilities.
 While Cusani himself was not a major figure, the connection of his crimes to the Enimont affair called in all the nation's major politicians as witnesses.

-A high note was reached in the Cusani trial when former head of government Arnaldo Forlani (DC), answering a question, simply said, "I don't remember"; he happened to be very nervous and did not notice that perspiration was accumulating on his lips, and that image was by many considered symbolic of the people's disgust for the corrupt system.
-Craxi, instead, admitted that his party received $93 million of illegal funds, defending his actions by saying that "everyone was doing this."
-Even the Lega Nord was implicated in the trial; secretary Umberto Bossi and former treasurer Alessandro Patelli were convicted for receiving 200 million lire of illegal funding (approx. $100,000 at the time).
+A high note was reached in the Cusani trial when former head of government Arnaldo Forlani (DC), answering a question, simply said: "I don't remember."
+He happened to be very nervous and did not notice that perspiration was accumulating on his lips, and that image was by many considered symbolic of the people's disgust for the corrupt system.
+Instead, Craxi admitted that his party received $93 million of illegal funds, defending his actions by saying that "everyone was doing this".
+Even the LN was implicated in the trial; secretary Umberto Bossi and former treasurer Alessandro Patelli were convicted for receiving 200 million lire of illegal funding (approximately $100,000 at the time).

-A bribe to the Italian Communist Party was alleged, but it was not established who had committed the offence.
-A number of Milanese members of the Democratic Party of the Left were charged with corruption during their time as members of the PCI, but they were acquitted.
-As prosecutor Antonio Di Pietro stated, "Penal responsibility is personal.
-I cannot bring here a person with the first name Party and last name Communist" ("La responsabilità penale è personale, non posso portare in giudizio una persona che si chiami Partito di nome e Comunista di cognome.").
+A bribe to the PCI was alleged but was not established who had committed the offence.
+A number of Milanese members of the PDS, mainly of the migliorista wing, were charged with corruption during their time as members of the PCI but were acquitted.
+Prosecutor Antonio Di Pietro stated: "Penal responsibility is personal, I cannot bring here a person with the first name Party and last name Communist."
 The Enimont trial itself was carried out after the Cusani trial, with much less public interest.